LDEO-CREW/Pythonic-DISORT/README.md

 * `jupyter > 1.0.0`
 * `notebook > 6.5.2`

-In addition, our F2PY-wrapped Stamnes' DISORT (in the `disort4.0.99_f2py` directory) must be set up to run the last section (section 6).
+In addition, our F2PY-wrapped Stamnes' DISORT (in the `disort4.0.99_f2py` directory), or equivalent, must be set up to run the last section (section 6).

 ## Compatibility

-The PythonicDISORT package should be system agnostic given its minimal dependencies and pure Python code, but we cannot say the same for our Jupyter Notebook and F2PY-wrapped Stamnes' DISORT.
+The PythonicDISORT package should be system agnostic given its minimal dependencies and pure Python code.
+We do not guarantee that our Jupyter Notebook and F2PY-wrapped Stamnes' DISORT will work on other systems though.
-Everything was built and tested on Windows 11 and not yet tested on other systems.
+The latter will almost certainly need user edits to work and in any case it requires FORTRAN compilers which are not included in this repository.
+Everything in this repository was built and tested on Windows 11 and not yet tested on other systems.

 # References
 1) S. Chandrasekhar.
 1960. *Radiative Transfer.*